Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

     INSERT d INTO SampleCargoAppInputTable
 ```

-The stream worker pulls the transaction information and sends it to the stream.
+The stream worker pulls the weight information and sends it to the stream.
 In the stream console, you will see results similar to the following:

 ```sql
 [2021-08-27T14:12:15.795Z] {"weight":1}